meerkat-manor/rediOps/README.md

 described here you can further automate the process - and have a roadmap to change tooling if circumstances change.

+Some automation to the process can be achieved by executing simple scripts at the start of the project.

-If you do not include the **.well-known/devops.json** file creation into your Git repository creation process, maybe some of the concepts may provoke some improvements into your current process.
+If you decide that **.well-known/devops.json** is not for you maybe some of the concepts may provoke some improvements into your current process.

 ## What doesn't it do